medialab/xan/README.md

 - `.psv` files will be understood as pipe-separated
 - `.cdx` files (an index file [format](https://iipc.github.io/warc-specifications/specifications/cdx-format/cdx-2015/) related to web archive) will be understood as space-separated and will have its magic bytes dropped
 - `.ndjson` & `.jsonl` files will be understood as tab-separated, headless, null-byte-quoted, so you can easily use them with `xan` commands (e.g. parsing or wrangling JSON data using the expression language to aggregate, even in parallel).
 If you need a more thorough conversion of newline-delimited JSON data, check out the `xan from -f ndjson` command instead.
+- `.vcf` files ([Variant Call Format](https://en.wikipedia.org/wiki/Variant_Call_Format)) from bioinformatics are also supported out of the box.
+They will be stripped of their header data and considered as tab-delimited.

 Note that more exotic delimiters can always be handled using the ubiquitous `-d, --delimiter` flag.